NOAA-GSL/mpas_app/README.md

 ### default_config.yaml

-default_config.yaml is the default yaml config file located in the ush directory of mpas_app.
+`default_config.yaml` is the default yaml config file located in the `ush` directory of `mpas_app`.

-The grid_files field references the decomposed domain files from the previous step.
+The `grid_files` field references the decomposed domain files from the previous step.

-The fields under prepare_ungrib will retrieve whatever data you need for GFS initial conditions and lateral conditions from AWS by default, and will ungrib them.
+The fields under `prepare_ungrib` will retrieve whatever data you need for GFS initial conditions and lateral conditions from AWS by default, and will ungrib them.

 Next, the `create_ics` part of the worfklow creates the MPAS initial conditions using 4 cores and copies and links the files needed from when the model was built.
 It also updates the init_atmosphere namelist.
 Additional files like the runtime tables from the MPAS `physics_wrf/files` directory will go in this section of your user config yaml.
 The input/output file names are modified in the streams field.